Avyukth/multiplayer-game-server/DesignChoices.md

 #### ( Implemented, This project has been developed using the architecture of a microservices point of view.)

-##### separate services for each microservice e.g lila-app, lila-app-redis, lila-app-mongodb.
+##### separate services for each microservice e.g game-app, game-app-redis, game-app-mongodb.

 ## 2 Auto-Scaling